cirruselli/MS4-Django-Ellis/README.md

 # Ellis

-My Milestone Project 4 presents a website where a visitor can by products related to horses and horseriding.
+My Milestone Project 4 presents a website where a visitor can buy products related to horses and horseriding.

 Here's a link to the live app: